open-policy-agent/opa/docs/content/envoy-tutorial-standalone-envoy.md

 `docker info` is the easiest way to check if Docker is installed and running.

-You should see output simil
+You should see output similar to the following, showing information about the Docker client **and** server on our machine:

 ```shell
 $ docker info